-Upon enrollment in CSM and after meeting with a College Advisor, students will be assigned to LaShanda Coleman as their departmemt Academic Advisor.
-LaShanda will help new CSM students create their road map to graduation and assists with academic forms and petitions.
-After meeting with LaShanda, students are assigned a Faculty Advisor who can further help students approve their semester schedules, discuss jobs and internships, and more.
+Upon enrollment in ASM and after meeting with a College Advisor, students will be assigned to a Department Academic Advisor and a Faculty Advisor.
+Department Academic Advisors will help new ASM students create their road map to graduation and assists with academic forms and petitions.
+Faculty Advisors can further help students approve their semester schedules, discuss jobs and internships, and more.

 Internships and Co-Ops

 Students in Construction Systems Management are required to complete at least one 400-hour internship to gain practical, hands-on experience to augment their on-campus course work.
 Our faculty advisors and instructors help students network with future employers to find internship and co-op opportunities.
 See examples of our current internship postings.